Ranking and Relevance

 4. Conditions that attribute values should match (eg: boost all records with category: shoes) v26

-The text match score is computed based on the following metrics:
+Typesense first computes a per-field text match score based on the following heuristics:

 1. Frequency: Number of tokens overlapping between the search query and a text field.
 Documents that have more overlapping tokens will be ranked above those with lesser overlapping tokens.